aws-samples/amazon-transcribe-email-workflow/README.md

 1. Install AWS CLI, Gradle (optionally Maven) and Java8
 2. Clone the repo
 3. Create a user in WorkMail Organization and assign an email address like user@abc.awsapps.com
+4. Go to DynamoDB Console and create a Table ("Transcribe") with MSG_ID (String) as the Partition Key
 4. Create a Lambda function (from the code EmailProcessorLambda.py) with Python 3.8 Runtime
-5. Modify S3BucketName and DynamoRegion properties in the function accordingly (if the s3bucket doesnt exist, create one)
+5. Modify DynamoRegion and TableName properties in the function accordingly
 6. Update Timeout setting of this function to 1 minute
 7. Assign S3, DynamoDB and WorkMail permissions to the role used by this lambda function.
 To access raw content of email body, add an inline policy like this:
 {